 What is FAIR?

 FAIR [Factor Analysis of Information Risk] is a model that codifies and monetizes risk.
-In other words, it breaks down risk by identifying and defining the building blocks that make up risk and their relationship to one another (see this chart).
+In other words, it breaks down risk by identifying and defining the building blocks that make up risk and their relationship to one another.
 The relationships between each building block or element of risk can be measured mathematically and assigned dollar values, so that ultimately risk can be calculated as financial loss exposure.

 What does FAIR enable your organization to do?